 The Sultanate of Oman is becoming more popular as a holiday destination but it is still relatively undeveloped for tourists.
 Leaving the hotels and resorts to explore more widely gives an opportunity to discover an unspoilt corner of the Gulf coast.
-And, if you are visiting Muscat, the capital city, it is likely that it will be Muttrah and its tradtional market (or “souk”) that is the highlight of your trip.
+And, if you are visiting Muscat, the capital city, it is likely that it will be the Muttrah souk (tradtional market) that is the highlight of your trip.

 Historically Muttrah was the main commercial centre for Oman.
 With its large harbour it was ideally placed as a stopping point for ships travelling from Europe to India and China.
 Today it is mainly a fishing and residential area but its commercial past remains in the busy market area.